AI Image Symmetric Pose Broken: Mirror-Fix Workflow

 Switch from directional to symmetric lighting:

-- Bad: “side-light from camera left”
+• Bad: side-light from camera left

-- Good: “frontal soft light, even illumination from both sides”
+• Good: frontal soft light, even illumination from both sides

-This removes one common asymmetry-causing pressure.
+This removes one of the most common asymmetry-causing pressures.

 Step 3: Remove lateralized words